 A Terrifying, Deadly Storm Struck New Hampshire In 1978 And No One Saw It Coming

-So far, the snow has been flying with some regularity in 2016, so we thought it would be appropriate to remember one of the biggest, most deadly snow storms to ever strike the Granite State: the Blizzard of 1978.
+Winter is a beautiful season in New Hampshire, and we certainly welcome the snow and cold temperatures.
+But there can be too much of a good thing, especially when it comes to the snow.
+With this in mind, we thought it would be appropriate to remember one of the biggest, most deadly snow storms to ever strike the Granite State: the Blizzard of 1978.

 Do you remember the Blizzard of 1978 in New Hampshire, or have friends or family that remember this epic event?
 Fascinated by big storms?
 We’d love to hear the stories – share in the comments below!
 And if you like storm chasing, check out this Snow Hurricane that Wrecked Havoc on New Hampshire.